section-engineering-education/engineering-education/articles/agora-cloud-recording-part-2/index.md

 ### Prerequisites

-This tutorial along with the previous tutorial is for applications that use [Agora's](https://www.agora.io/) SDKs and want to implement cloud recording.
-If you are not using Agora in your application, then this tutorial is not for you.
+This tutorial and the previous tutorial is for applications that use [Agora's](https://www.agora.io/) SDKs and want to implement cloud recording.
+If you are not using Agora's SDKs in your application, then this tutorial is not for you.

 If you'd like to learn how to build some applications with React Native and Agora, refer to the articles below.